HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

   caption="Top ecommerce platform by country in 2025.", description="Map showing the most popular ecommerce platform by country in 2025.
-WooCommerce leads in most regions, with Shopify and 1C-Bitrix leading in several markets, and regional leaders including Tiendanube, Shoptet, Cafe24, and Salla.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLJnACGZxfgmNdBbsBBCiMfyBd3l0dp4FWbyHkjZcwXVqMDWHzcEYmqsrr9XTQDye4NA4qSMFX9xZG/pubchart?oid=1194862163&format=interactive", sheets_gid="1132201023", sql_file="top_shopsystem_by_geo.sql"
+WooCommerce leads in most regions, with Shopify and 1C-Bitrix leading in several markets, and regional leaders including Tiendanube, Shoptet, Cafe24, and Salla.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLJnACGZxfgmNdBbsBBCiMfyBd3l0dp4FWbyHkjZcwXVqMDWHzcEYmqsrr9XTQDye4NA4qSMFX9xZG/pubchart?oid=1194862163&format=interactive", sheets_gid="2084734046", sql_file="top_shopsystem_by_geo.sql"
   )
 }}

-- On desktop, WooCommerce is the most common platform in 43 of 63 geographies in our country‑level view on the most popular platform.
+- On desktop, WooCommerce is the most common platform in 43 of 63 geographies in our country‑level view (excluding the ALL aggregate).
-- On mobile, WooCommerce leads even more often: 74 of 95.
+- On mobile, WooCommerce leads even more often: 74 of 95 (excluding the ALL aggregate).

 There are also meaningful regional exceptions: